sljm12/esp32_tensorflowlite/docs/index.md

-## ESP32 with Tensorflow Lite and Teachable Machine
+## Image Classification with ESP32, Tensorflow Lite and Teachable Machine

-This repository is to help you to use ESP32 as the deployment platform for Tensorflow Lite.
+This repository is to help you to use ESP32 specifically the AI Thinker ESP32-Cam board as the deployment platform for Tensorflow Lite and Image Classification models from Teachable Machine.

+The docs below document the steps that I have done to make it work.
+You can just clone this repository if you just want to use it as a baseline.

+I have added links to the commits in order for you to see the changes I have made to the source files in order to make it load a custom Teachable Machine model.

+Assumptions:
+1. You know simple esp-idf tools commands like idf.py build, idf.py menuconfig, idf.py flash, monitor etc.
+2. You have a camera board that is supported by the esp32-camera repo.

+### Setting up and generating the project files.
 We will use the doorbell example together with an AI Thinker ESP32-CAM board as the target.

 First you will need to follow the instructions on [Tensorflow Blog](https://blog.tensorflow.org/2020/08/announcing-tensorflow-lite-micro-esp32.html) in order to setup your environment as well as compile ad build the sample doorbell example.
 If for some reason you can't build check the **detection_responder.cc** file and make sure it is not empty.
 If its empty regenerate the files again using